erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 1. To consume from one of the following topics:
    1. _pedestrians_geo_locations_
    2. _mobilized_geo_locations_
-2. To find a street or neighborhood name by the consumed point on the street's or neighborhood's geometry.
+2. To find a street or neighborhood name by locating the consumed point on the street's or neighborhood's geometry.
 This step depends on loading the relevant maps into the database according to the city code contained in each message (refer to the [Receiver](#receiver-service) service for further details).
 3. To produce the location (street or neighborhood) into one of the following topics:
    1. _pedestrians_streets_ - each message is a pedestrian and a street name.
    2. _pedestrians_neighborhoods_ - each message is a pedestrian and a neighborhood name.